apache/iceberg/docs/spark-structured-streaming.md

 ### Expire old snapshots

-Each batch written to a table produces a new snapshot, that is tracked in table metadata until they are expired.
+Each batch written to a table produces a new snapshot.
+Iceberg tracks snapshots in table metadata until they are expired.
 Snapshots accumulate quickly with frequent commits, so it is highly recommended that tables written by streaming queries are [regularly maintained](../maintenance#expire-snapshots).
 [Snapshot expiration](../spark-procedures/#expire_snapshots) is the procedure of removing the metadata and any data files that are no longer needed.
-By default, the procedure will expire the snapshots older than 5 days.
+By default, the procedure will expire the snapshots older than five days.

 ### Compacting data files